BPS-Consulting/wafir/apps/www/src/content/documentation.md

 ## Storage Options

-Choose where feedback is stored in your GitHub repository.
+The `storage` key in your `public/wafir.yaml` file determines where feedback is stored in your GitHub repository.

 ### Storage Types